Document Type : Research Paper

 Abstract

-Objective: Soybean meal is the most widely used protein source in ruminant nutrition.
-The ruminal degradability of soybean meal protein is relatively high (between 45-70%) and suffers from an amino acid imbalance (methionine deficiency).
-These characteristics not only reduce the efficiency of nitrogen utilization in the diet but also lead to environmental problems caused by the excretion of excess nitrogen in urine.
-The aforementioned issues, along with market shortages, necessitate the use of suitable alternatives to soybean meal.
-Feedstuffs such as corn gluten meal and fish meal are protein sources that have both a higher rumen-undegradable protein fraction and greater methionine and lysine content compared to soybean meal.
-Therefore, the objective of the present study was to investigate the effects of partially replacing soybean meal with corn gluten meal and fish meal on performance, physicochemical characteristics (The pH and water-holding capacity, cooking loss) and fatty acid profile of meat in fattening male lambs.
+Objective: Soybean meal is the most commonly fed protein source in ruminant nutrition.
+Soybean meal protein has moderate ruminal degradability (45-70%) and is deficient in methionine,. which negatively impacts the efficiency of nitrogen utilization in the diet and the environmental impact of excess nitrogen in the urine.
+This combination of problems, plus market shortages, has spurred the search for suitable replacements for soybean meal.
+Alternative protein sources such as corn gluten meal and fish meal have a higher rumen-undegradable protein fraction and greater methionine and lysine content than soybean meal.
+The aim of the present study was to assess the effects of replacing soybean meal partially by corn gluten meal and fish meal on performance, physicochemical characteristics (pH and water-holding capacity, cooking loss) and fatty acid profile of meat in fattening male lambs.

-Conclusion: The results of the present study indicated that replacing soybean meal with a combination of corn gluten and fish meal improved growth performance, but had no effect on the physicochemical characteristics and the fatty acid profile of the meat in fattening lambs.
+Conclusion: Results of the present study revealed that replacing soybean meal with a mixture of corn gluten and fish meal improved growth performance without affecting the physicochemical characteristics and the fatty acid profile of the meat in fattening lambs.

 Keywords